nuuuwan/news_lk3_data/README.md

 *2024-09-18 11:10:00* · [`economynextcom`](https://economynext.com/sri-lanka-rupee-opens-weaker-at-303-35-85-bond-yields-up-179869/) · `en`

-ECONOMYNEXT – Sri Lanka’s rupee opened weaker at 303.35/85 to the US dollar on Monday, from 302.25/80 Friday, dealers said, while bond yields were up, as were stocks.
+ECONOMYNEXT – Sri Lanka’s rupee opened weaker at 303.35/85 to the US dollar on Wednesday, from 302.25/80 Friday, dealers said, while bond yields were up, as were stocks.

 In the secondary market, during the ongoing treasury bill auction, the following bonds were actively quoted;